About First Freedom Bank

 That kind of community focus makes Dr. Sorrels a perfect fit for First Freedom Bank.
 That kind of community focus makes First Freedom a different kind of bank.

-Don Turner, First Freedom Bank DirectorWhen Don Turner retired from Cracker Barrel Old Country Store, he had risen to the level of President and Chief Operation Officer.
+Don Turner, Retired Cracker Barrell Old Country Store, First Freedom Bank DirectorWhen Don Turner retired from Cracker Barrel Old Country Store, he had risen to the level of President and Chief Operation Officer.
 How does one climb so high in an organization the size of Cracker Barrel?
 By earning the trust of one's colleagues.
 What makes a person deposit his or her hard-earned dollars in a certain bank?
 Trust, and without the asset of trust, a bank will never have any other assets.
 Don Turner and First Freedom Bank are determined to earn your trust.

 Donald Madison Turner has 35 years of restaurant, retail and other business experience.
-He retired from Cracker Barrel Old Country Store, Inc., in Lebanon, Tennessee December 31, 2004.
+He retired as President and Chief Operation Officer at Cracker Barrel Old Country Store, Inc., in Lebanon, Tennessee December 31, 2004.
 During the last five years at Cracker Barrel, he served as Executive Vice- President of Operations for a year and a half and President and COO for three and a half years.
 Currently, he is involved in real estate ventures, private investments and other business interests.
 Mr. Turner is a native of Woodruff, South Carolina and is 1966 graduate of Woodruff High School.
 In 1970 he earned a Bachelor of Science degree in Business Administration from Carson Newman College, Jefferson City, Tennessee.
 Mr. Turner is an active member of The Glade Church in Gladeville.
 He has also served on the board of trustees of the Tennessee Baptist Children's Homes, Inc. in Brentwood, Tennessee, and served on the advisory board of the Potter's House, Lebanon, Tennessee in past years.
-He is on the board of directors of Shenandoah Mills.
-Mr. Turner and his wife, Kay (Gilbert), have been married for 44 years and have one son and two grandsons.
+Mr. Turner and his wife, Kay (Gilbert), have one son and two grandsons.

 Rob Woods, M.D., Cardiologist, First Freedom Bank Director